ibm-mas/gitops-demo/README.md

 [ibm-mas/gitops](https://github.com/ibm-mas/gitops) provides a collection of Helm charts intended for use with ArgoCD to manage MAS Instances using GitOps.

-ArgoCD is installed on some OCP cluster and will be responsible for managing a number of MAS instances running on other _target_ clusters.
-ArgoCD obtains the MAS GitOps Helm charts from some _Source Git Repo_ (i.e. [ibm-mas/gitops](https://github.com/ibm-mas/gitops)).
+ArgoCD, running on some _Management Cluster_ obtains the MAS GitOps Helm charts from some _Source Git Repo_ (i.e. [ibm-mas/gitops](https://github.com/ibm-mas/gitops)).
 The _Config Git Repo_ holds configuration YAML files that define the desired structure and configuration of a collection of MAS instances.
 Secret values (which must be stored securely and not exposed in the _Config Git Repo_) are fetched using the [ArgoCD Vault Plugin](https://argocd-vault-plugin.readthedocs.io/en/stable/) from some _Secrets Vault_ implementation (e.g. AWS Secrets Manager).

 ![ArgoCD Architecture](docs/img002/01-architecture.png)